ylemberg/tovia_coding_challenge/README.md

 * In the root directory create a `.env` file

-* In that file add these 3 lines (typically you wouldn't push your environment variables to Github but for presentation purpose I've display them here)
+* In that file add these 3 lines (typically you wouldn't push your environment variables to Github but for presentation purpose I've displayed them here)

 PORT=1337